cloudmesh-community/book/chapters/class/516/quicktips.md

 #### Work Breakdown

-This is an appendix to the document that describes in a bullet list who did what in the project.
-If you are a team of one, such a section is not needed.
-This section comes after the references.
+This is a separate document called breackdown.md that is included in your project directory It describes in a bullet list who did what in the project.
+If you are a team of one, such a document is not needed.
 It does not count towards the page length of the document.
 It must include explicit URLs to the git history that documents the statistics to demonstrate more than one student has worked on the project.
 If you can not provide such a statistic or all check-ins have been made by a single student, the project has shown that they have not adequately used git.
 Thus, points will be deducted from the project.
-Furthermore, if we detect that a student has not contributed to a project, we may invite the student to give a detailed oral presentation of the project, including a demonstration of the examples in real-time.
+Furthermore, if we detect that a student has not contributed to a project, we may invite the student to give a detailed oral presentation of the project, including a demonstration of the examples in real-time to determine the project grade.

 #### Bibliography